internet-equity/nm-exp-active-netrics/README.md

 If you would like to add your own tests, there is a detailed  guide in [Active Metrics Development Guide](https://github.com/internet-equity/nm-exp-active-netrics/blob/main/docs/active_metrics_dev_guide.md).

-Tests can also be added as plugin in the `nm-exp-active-netrics/src/netrics/plugins/` folder as `plugin_<plugin name>`.
+Tests can also be added as python script to be run as a plugin in the `nm-exp-active-netrics/src/netrics/plugins/` folder named as `plugin_<plugin name>.py`.

 The general format to add a plugin test file is to have a function formatted as,